Xemicolon/NodeJs/README.md

 # NodeJs

-git clone this repo on your cli
+git clone this repo on your cli.

-then cd into the folder and git pull origin nodejs-apps
+then cd into the folder and git pull origin nodejs-apps.

-then node index to run server
+then node index to run server.